Prof, students work on Virtual Field Trip about dinosaur research for high schoolers

 “We’re going back for two more years.
 Each year has a field season and the goal is to build out different parts of the VFT each year,” she said.

-Rogoff, a senior geology major with a focus on paleontology, said he couldn’t miss the opportunity to search for dinosaur fossils in an area known to be teeming with them.
+Rogoff, a senior Geology major with a focus on paleontology, said he couldn’t miss the opportunity to search for dinosaur fossils in an area known to be teeming with them.

 “My dream is to be a paleontologist,” he said.
 “For paleontologists, a lot of the fun is being out in the field looking for fossils.”

-“They basically all died due to a hypothesized drought before the asteroid hit,” he said, referencing the calamitous strike 66 million years ago that killed off most of the dinosaurs and other life on Earth.
+“They basically all died due to a hypothesized drought long before the asteroid hit,” he said, referencing the calamitous strike 66 million years ago that killed off most of the dinosaurs and other life on Earth.

-Shelton, a junior geology major who’s also focusing on paleontology, said there are technical aspects of searching for, finding and excavating ancient bones that can only be learned in the field.
+Shelton, a junior Geology major who’s also focusing on paleontology, said there are technical aspects of searching for, finding and excavating ancient bones that can only be learned in the field.
 The search area they worked in is owned by the Bureau of Land Management and can only be accessed with permits.

-As for the VFT, Shelton expects it to have great potential to reach students, most of whom wouldn’t otherwise have a chance to search for fossils out west, at least not while still in high school.
+As for the VFT, Shelton expects it to have great potential to reach students, most of whom wouldn’t otherwise have a chance to search for fossils out west, at least not in high school.